 The need to achieve ambitious carbon reduction targets while at the same time conserving biodiversity is fuelling large-scale corporate investment in tree conservation and restoration activities.
-It.org is committed to work with the private sector to raise the bar on the scale and quality of their investments.
+1t.org is committed to work with the private sector to raise the bar on the scale and quality of their investments.

+Securing global net-zero emissions by mid-century while conserving and restoring nature is a tall order.
+COP-26 reminded us that rapid decarbonization is needed from all industries with at least a 50% reduction in absolute greenhouse gas emissions by 2030.
+This includes addressing deforestation and land-use change which currently account for about one quarter of global emissions.
+Meanwhile, the planetary crisis of biodiversity loss is also alarming, and requires urgent action to avoid the disruption of essential ecosystem services.
+Nature-based solutions (NBS) have the potential to support reaching the global objective of a net zero, nature-positive future.
 NBS, notably in the form of natural climate solutions (NCS), can deliver up to one third of the net emissions reductions1 required by 2030 to be on track for no more than 1.5C degrees of warming.
 They are lower cost and more immediately available than technological solutions.
 As the planet enters the Anthropocene and we are faced with an impending 6th Mass Extinction, natural climate solutions play a key role in maintaining the balance of life on Earth, supporting both climate and nature.